-His eyes are confused and he looks back to her father and his eyes flicker to the couch where he realizes the other men sitting, now less engrossed in their own conversation.
+Confused, he stares at her for a few seconds then looks to her father, his eyes flickering to the couch at the two other men sitting, now less engrossed in their own conversation.

-"Finn.
-Uncle LeRoy.
-Is she shitting me?"
+"Finn, Uncle LeRoy, is she fucking with me?"
 He jerks a thumb at her.
 All three men shake their heads slowly.